(Visited 2,393 times, 1 visits today)

-Construction began in the spring of 2013 and occupancy is slated for the fall of 2014.
+Construction began in the spring of 2013 and occupancy started the fall of 2014.

 Views.
-Most of the surrounding development doesn’t rise above 4- or 5-stories in height, so upper-floor units at The Madison should enjoy striking views of the downtown skyline.
-The above view is from an 8-story building several blocks south of The Madison.
+Most of the surrounding development doesn’t rise above 4- or 5-stories in height, so upper-floor units at The Madison enjoy striking views of the downtown skyline.

 Amenities, services, policies

-The Madison will have 227 on-site parking spaces, an unusually high number for a 216-unit building.
+The Madison is pet-friendly, includes on-site maintenance and leasing and offers bike storage.
+The building has 227 on-site parking spaces, an unusually high number for a 216-unit building.
 Street-level parking in the area is very scarce at most times, and parking is in high demand.

 The Madison is located on a pedestrian-friendly stretch of Madison Street lined with low-rise buildings, bars, restaurants and local service establishments.
 It’s a pleasant environment with a neighborhood feel.

-The new Mariano’s a half-mile east of The Madison has been generating a lot of positive buzz and drawing crowds to a large selection of prepared foods and craft beers.
-Jewel-Osco and Dominick’s also have locations nearby.
+The Mariano’s a half-mile east of The Madison has been generating a lot of positive buzz and drawing crowds to a large selection of prepared foods and craft beers.
+Jewel-Osco and Whole Foods also have locations nearby.

 Dining, nightlife.
 The West Loop is an almost indescribably-rich dining and nightlife venue.
 The thriving Randolph Street restaurant corridor is a few blocks north and Greektown is a few blocks east.